eliotstock/host/README.md

 * `dconf watch /`
 * `gnome-tweaks`

+As of Ubuntu 22.10, `gnome-tweaks` doesn't give you much.
+Use Settings instead.

+* Appearance
+  * Style -> Dark
+  * Wallpaper
+* Ubuntu Desktop
+  * Desktop Icons -> Size: Small

+Also do the Terminal Preferences.

+* 106 columns by 55 rows
+* GNOME dark

 ### Printer/scanner

 Go to Settings > Printers and expect the HP Laserjet MFP M125nw to be there, without having to add it, even over WiFi.
 Print a test page.
 May no longer be required for 20.04.